Are the echoes of 2021 still ringing too loud for you, even though it’s come and gone?

 Stage 5: A Time for a New Word

 As you get ready to fully step into this new year, what are your dreams and aspirations for the future?
 More importantly, how can you turn abstract desires into concrete goals?

 When planning for the future, many find it helpful to come up with a word for the year.
 Your word can capture all your goals and plans and serve as a signpost as you move through the seasons.
-You can apply your word to the main pillars in your life, including health, family, self-care, spirituality, career, and community.
-At the end of the year, you will notice how your word for the year may have guided your big decisions and goals.
+You can apply your word to the main pillars in your life, i.e. the seven wellness domains listed earlier.
+If you refer to it regularly, at the end of the year, you will notice how your word guided your decisions and goals.

 Spend some time thinking about the year ahead and one word that can capture your goals.